Annelise2019/DeepLearning_Project/README.md

 2) change the data path in these files
 -    data_process/skeleton_feeder.py
 -    config.py
-3) change the gpu setting
+3) change the gpu setting in these files
 -    config.py

 4) run the model using this command: